owentsang2/Nike_Web_Crawler/README.md

 ### Script Functionality

-1. The script scrapes the prices of five Nike shoes:
+1. The script scrapes the product information of any product in Nike
-    - Dunk Low Retro Shoe
-    - Dunk Low Retro Shoe
-    - Dunk Low Retro Shoes
-    - Air Max 95 Shoes
-    - Air Jordan 1 Retro High OG Shoes
-This is can be easily replaced with a product from the Nike Website

-2. Extracts the shoe name and price from each shoe's product page.
+2. Extracts the product name and price from each shoe's product page.
-3. Stores the retrieved information in a DataFrame with columns "Product", "Name", "Price", and "Time".
+3. Stores the retrieved information in a DataFrame with columns "Name", "Price", "Link"
-4. Adds a timestamp to the `Time` column to track the price at specific times.
-5. Saves the DataFrame data to a CSV file named `PriceList.csv` for future reference.
+5. Saves the DataFrame data to a CSV file named `Price.csv` for future reference.

-### Additional Notes

-1. The script uses Selenium's WebDriverWait to wait for specific elements to load before attempting to retrieve their content.
-2. The `tz_London` variable is used to set the timezone for the timestamp in the `Time` column.
-3. The `.get_attribute('innerHTML')` method is used to extract the inner HTML content of the price and product name elements.
-4. The `.to_csv()` method is used to save the DataFrame data to a CSV file.

 ### Updates